-Still unconvinced by the power of Schema Markup, structured data, and rich results for local businesses?
-Allow Schema App‘s Martha van Berkel to present a very compelling case…
+Still unconvinced by the power of schema markup, structured data, and rich results for local businesses?
+Allow Schema App’s Martha van Berkel to present a very compelling case for adding local business schema to your site…

 Today, when searching for information about a business, you are very likely to get your answer within the search results.
 Whether you’re looking for the phone number for Starbucks Customer Service, the weather in Chicago, or information about cupcakes, you search, and “bam!”, there’s the answer, without you needing to even click through to a website.